Greigh/WebExpressStudioTemplate/README.md

 ## Introduction

-This documentation provides an overview of the SiteForge template project and its features.
+This documentation provides an overview of the Web Express Studio template project and its features.
 The template is a responsive web design that includes a header, footer, and various sections for content.
 It is built using HTML, CSS, and JavaScript.
 The project is structured to be modular, allowing for easy updates and maintenance.
 The design is user-friendly and includes features such as dark mode support and a responsive layout including but not limited to mobile-friendly design, clean and modern aesthetics, and a focus on usability.
 The site uses limited JavaScript for interactivity, primarily for the mobile navigation menu and dark mode toggle, but the core functionality is achieved through HTML and CSS.

 This project was designed for CIS-148 during the Winter-to-Spring 2025 semester at Grand Rapids Community College (GRCC) but will also be available via my [portfolio](https://danielhipskind.com/).
 The template went above and beyond the [project guidelines](#Project-Guidelines) of the class in order to provide an example of my talents and skills.
 I have little to no "verifiable experience" in web development, but over the years I have grown accustomed to learning and applying various web technologies.
 This template is a culmination of my learning and experimentation with web design and development.